alexabauer/R-tutorials/map_tutorial/README.md

 An important aspect of any research using data collected in the environment is to effectively communicate the geographic context of the data.
-Maps allow for intuitive geographic data visualisation, and making simple static maps in base R is a relatively straightforward process.
+Maps allow for intuitive geographic data visualization, and making simple static maps in base R is a relatively straightforward process.
 This tutorial, however, will focus on creating slightly more advanced (and prettier!) maps using the ggplot syntax.